Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Proposed Approach:

-\paragraph{LLM-based predictor.} We prompt the LLM to generate the action semantics of each action separately.
-Apart from the domain, problem, memory information, for a trajectory $\mathbf{\tau}=a_{1:T}$ failed at step $t+1$, the LLM action semantics predictor takes in valid actions $a_{1:t}$, state transitions $s_{j+1}-s_{j}, j=1..t, s_1=s^i$, and error message for action $a_{t+1}$ as input in the prompt.
+\paragraph{LLM-based generator.} We prompt the LLM to generate the action semantics of each action separately.
+The prompt contains information about the domain, problem, memory information, and environment feedback.
+For a trajectory $\mathbf{\tau}=a_{1:T}$ failed at step $t+1$, environment feedback for the LLM \actsem takes the form of valid actions $a_{1:t}$, state transitions $s_{j+1}-s_{j}, j=1, \dotsc, t$, where $s_1$ is the initial state $s^i$, and the environment error message string for action $a_{t+1}$.
+Note that each state is a set of predicate assignments, so we can compute the difference of state transition as the difference of two sets.
 We assume the error message is provided by the environment.
-When an action fails, the error message points out which precondition is not satisfied.
-When no action fails but the plan is still invalid, the error message points out the goal is not reached.
-We show in the analysis that the error message is necessary for predicting action preconditions.
+In the tested environments, when an action fails the error message specifies an unsatisfied precondition.
+When no action fails, the error message either states that the the goal is not reached, or the goal is reached and the \ourmethodshort\ inference loop exits.
 For each action, we prompt the LLM once to predict the preconditions and once for the postconditions.

-\paragraph{Rule-based predictor.} As the error message is given, we can parse the output from the environment feedbacks for rule-based action semantics prediction.
-The rule-based predictor parses the error message from the environment output to infer one or more missing preconditions suggested.
-It also parses the state transition descriptions to derive guaranteed postconditions.
-For each loop, we add the rule-based action semantics to the memory.
+\paragraph{Rule-based generator.} We also write a rule-based parser for the output from the environment feedback to infer one or more missing preconditions suggested by error messages.
+Rule-based parser also scan state transition descriptions to derive postconditions.
+For each iteration, we update the action semantics hypothesis memory with both LLM-generated pre- and post-conditions and those from this rule-based generator.
+Unlike the LLM \actsem, the rule-based generator relies solely on the feedback at the current time step, making it less efficient.